 While military advisers favor a bigger increase, other top White House advisers have been pushing behind the scenes to keep the total number closer to the 20,000-range with a sharper focus on training Afghan security forces, officials said.

 Vice President Joe Biden has been a leading skeptic about increasing troops and Eikenberry, who commanded U.S. troops in Afghanistan in 2006 and 2007, has expressed deep concern about sending more troops until government corruption there abates.

 Republicans in Congress insist more troops are needed to roll back a Taliban resurgence, while the president’s fellow Democrats in general would like to see the United States find a way out of Afghanistan.
 [ID:nN24311026]

 “I feel very confident that when the American people hear a clear rationale for what we’re doing there and how we intend to achieve our goals, that they will be supportive,” Obama said.

-The president signaled that the destruction of al Qaeda "and its extremist allies" would remain the focus of his new strategy.
-Some in his administration, including Biden, have questioned, however, the need to send more troops to fight the militant group when it is believed to have fewer than 100 fighters in Afghanistan.
+He signaled that the destruction of al Qaeda “and its extremist allies” would remain the focus of his new strategy.
+Some in his administration, including Biden, have questioned the need to send more troops to fight the militant group when it is believed to have fewer than 100 fighters in Afghanistan.